chinph/chinph/README.md

 </div>

 ### :woman_technologist: Who I am
 - <p> :carrot: My name is Chi Nguyen.
-My friends often call me Carol <br>
+My friends often call me Emily <br>
 - :eyes: I describe myself as an ambivert person who is comfortable with being alone but enjoys hanging out with friends and engaging in different exciting stories at the same time.
 - :star: I'm a detail-oriented, organized, responsible, and fast-learning person at work.
 But outside, I'm relaxed and have a free spirit of a cat lying beside the window waiting for sunshine. </p>